benoid/SimpleSlideshow/README.md

 and minimal user interaction, so the user can add and remove slides quickly without needing to halt the slideshow.

+Disclaimer: This is a pre-release version of the application.
+The developer
+            The developer is not liable for any damages caused by the use or misuse of the application.
+Some features may have bugs.
+            See TODO.txt for an idea of what still needs to be done.

 # Features
 - Supports both image and video slides
 - Settings panel for easy access to configuration